starboy-07/CNN_Cifar/README.md

 Keras contains numerous implementations of commonly used neural-network building blocks such as layers, objectives, activation functions, optimizers, and a host of tools to make working with image and text data easier to simplify the coding necessary for writing deep neural network code.

+I used CNN on this dataset and achieved an accuracy of 71% running on 10 epoch.